 “Keep a cool head” project kicks off at Port St. Maarten

-The idea of Keep a cool head is that former MPC students ‘adopt’ a classroom, thus providing funding for the solar panels and air-conditioning units.
-The classroom will be named after the adopting company and the resume of the adopting employee (and former MPC student) will be hung on the wall inside the classroom as inspiration to current MPC students.
+The idea behind Keep a cool head is that former MPC students ‘adopt’ a classroom, thus providing funding for the solar panels and air-conditioning units.
+Each classroom will be named after the adopting company and the resume of the adopting employee (and former MPC student) will be hung on the wall inside the classroom as inspiration to current MPC students.

-Interested parties for either adopting, sponsoring and supplying the project are encouraged to contact Baker Tilly for more information.
+If you would like to adopt, sponsor or supply the project, we encourage you to contact Baker Tilly for more information.
 Also, a public tender will take place.
 For further information and/or questions, please contact the Baker Tilly Corporate Social Responsibility team (+17215242833, email@example.com).